Rebates : Instant Point Back

 For the second phase, I started to roll out user facing improvements such as:

-• Improving the “Where is my point back” inquiry form to include educational content about points
+• Improving the “Where is my point back” inquiry form to include educational content about point earning

 Old Monthly Email